Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 This requires a reboot.
 Type 'yes' to confirm: yes
 ```
-The switch will then reboot to choosen configuration.
+The switch will then reboot to the chosen configuration.